Littledale Hall Therapeutic Community

 Full involvement

-We have ground floor disabled facilities, including disabled shower room, ramp to front of property and wide door access.
+We have ground floor room including 3 beds, disabled shower room, ramp to front of property and wide door access.

 32